SIM card not working: Main causes and quick fixes

 Check your SIM card

-The first thing you might want to do is to make sure that your SIM card isn’t damaged.
+The first thing you might want to do when your SIM card is not working is to make sure that your SIM card isn’t damaged.
 Turn off your phone and carefully remove the SIM card.
 Check for any damage on the SIM card and the SIM card slot.

 If nothing seems out of place, gently wipe off any dust with a micro fiber cloth and carefully reinsert the card.
 If you find damage on the card or phone, you’ll have to visit your mobile service provider for a replacement SIM card or a phone repair shop to fix any internal damage.